 RND Short Volume

 First Trust Bloomberg R&D Leaders ETF (RND) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $3.2M, listed on AMEX, carrying a beta of 1.24 to the broader market.
-The First Trust Bloomberg R&D Leaders ETF (the "Fund") seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an index called the Bloomberg R&D Leaders Select Index (the "Index"). public since 2024-05-01.
+The First Trust Bloomberg R&D Leaders ETF (referred to as the "Fund") is designed to closely track the overall performance, including both capital appreciation and income, of the Bloomberg R&D Leaders Select Index (the "Index"), before deducting the Fund's operating fees and expenses. public since 2024-05-01.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.